CosmoLike/cocoa/Cocoa/projects/README.md

 (**warning**) The DES-Y3 project is not public yet, but the code will be release in the near future.

-Adapting the DES-Y3 folder to construct a new project involves many small changes and a few big, significant ones. **All small changes have been automatized in the script [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh)**.
+Adapting the DES-Y3 folder to construct a new project involves many small core changes and a few major ones. **All small changes have been automatized in the script [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh)**.

-The big changes are:
+The Major changes are:

 * Computation of the covariance matrix using either [CosmoCov](https://github.com/CosmoLike/CosmoCov) or [CosmoCovFourier](https://github.com/CosmoLike/CosmoCov_Fourier) (replacing `/projects/des_y3/data/cov_Y3.txt`)
 * Simulation of new `n(z)` for lenses and sources (replacing `/projects/des_y3/data/nz_lens_Y3.txt` and `/projects/des_y3/data/nz_source_Y3.txt`)
-* Changes to the Cosmolike C++ interface so the appropriate routines can be called from the Python likelihood
+* Changes to the Cosmolike C++ interface so the appropriate routines can be called from the Python likelihood (will your project compute `3x2pt`, `6x2pt`, `4x2pt+N` or what?)
 * Changes to the Cosmolike Python likelihood so `Cobaya` can call the appropriate routines
 * Additional changes in the files localted at `/data`, including the `DES_Y3.dataset`
+* Changes to the number of lens and source bins in `.dataset` and in `params_XXX_3x2pt` files (and any additional files where the nuisance parameters are listed)

-Now we list the long list of small changes so the C - C++ - Python interface can work flawlessly.
-They are tedious, but straightforward. **All small changes have been automatized in the script [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh)**
+Now we list the long list of small core changes so the C - C++ - Python interface can work flawlessly.
+They are tedious, but straightforward. **All core changes have been automatized in the script [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh)**

 ## Core changes when adapting DES-Y3 to a new project - the easy way <a name="appendix_des_y3_new_small"></a>

+The easier way to create a new project and apply the core changes to the code (**excluding all major modifications listed above **) is via the bash script [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh).
+To proper use the bash script, users must set the following variables (set in the beggining of the [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh) file):

+     OLD_PROJECT="des_y3"
+     OLD_SURVEY="DES"

+     NEW_PROJECT="lsst_y1"
+     NEW_SURVEY="LSST"

+After that, just type

+     $(cocoa)(.local) bash transfer_project.sh

 ## Core changes when adapting DES-Y3 to a new project - the hard way <a name="appendix_des_y3_new_small2"></a>